-Sir Alex Ferguson has praised a Scottish football charity for its work on mental health.
+Sir Alex Ferguson praises Scottish charity work on mental health

 The former Manchester United manager joined Celtic manager Brendan Rodgers, former Scotland boss Craig Brown and philanthropist Sir Tom Hunter for the first Street Soccer Scotland fundraising dinner in Glasgow.